OPS-E2E-PPE/VBA-Docs/Office-Mac/idMSOWordMac.md

 ***Applies to:*** *Word for Mac | Office 2016 for Mac*

-Office 2016 for Mac apps do not support some of the idMSOs that Office for Windows supports.
+Office 2016 for Mac apps don't support some of the idMSOs that Office for Windows supports.
 The following idMSOs are supported by Word for Mac.

 |**idMSO**|**Type**|